Gejix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2: is a script that displays the content of the /etc/passwd file

 3: is a script that displays the content of /etc/passwd and /etc/hosts

+4: A script that display the last 10 lines of /etc/passwd